snacktavish/OpenTree_SSB2020/TreeComparison.md

----
-title: "Comparing and updating phylogenetic trees"
-output: html_document
-bibliography: bibliography.bib
----

 # Comparing and updating phylogenetic trees

 There any many ways to generate phylogenetic trees!
 All kinds of data, lots of analysis methods.
 We've talked a lot about estimating trees.
-But what do we do with them?

 **How can we contextualize our phylogenetic inferences in existing literature and taxonomy?**

-One of the key challenges of comparing trees across studies is minor differences in names and naming.

 In this tutorial we will walk through:
   * Standardizing taxon names